 Ceres has developed projects to compile data from multiple systems.
 This allows us to track youth from school through the child welfare system, behavioral health agencies, and into the justice system, to identify risk factors that lead to exclusionary school discipline and justice involvement, and to develop solutions to system disparities.

-2017 Central Region of California SOGIE Data Collection Project.
-Ceres is working with twelve justice systems in the Central Region of California to collect sexual orientation, gender identity, and gender expression (SOGIE) data.
+2018-2019 National SOGIE Data Collection Project.
+Ceres is working with four justice systems across the country to collect sexual orientation, gender identity, and gender expression (SOGIE) data.
 We will then conduct data analysis that provides information that will be used to improve outcomes for youth.

 2017 Analysis of Data from Charlotte-Mecklenberg, North Carolina.
 Ceres is analyzing child welfare, school discipline, and justice data to identify how wraparound services might improve school outcomes for youth.